Fellow’s Profile

 Biography

-I intend to learn from paediatric palliative care professionals and mediators in India, Peru and South Africa about how death and dying are discussed with families and how conflict is prevented or de-escalated.
-Additionally, I hope to gain insights into various cultural, religious and spiritual perspectives on dying to help professionals become more culturally informed and inclusive to all families.
+I plan to learn from palliative care professionals and mediators in South Africa, India, and Peru about how death and dying are discussed with families and how conflicts are prevented or de-escalated.
+Additionally, I hope to gain insights into various cultural, religious, and spiritual perspectives on dying to help professionals become more culturally informed and inclusive.

 Disclaimer